vsu/foo-dsp-bfir/README.markdown

 the appropriate impulse file by matching the sampling rate of the impulse file to the playback stream.
 If the resample checkbox is selected for a given file, the impulse file is resampled to the sampling rate of the playback stream.
-The resample file is cached to disk and stored in WAV format.
+The resampled file is cached to disk and stored in WAV format.

 If more than one impulse file can be used, they are preprocessed